mcore1976/cc1101-jammer/README.md

 The code has predefined settings for following base ISM  frequencies : 315 MHz, 433 MHz, 868 MHz, 915 MHz..
 The program also allows to select custom transmission frequency within 300-348 MHz, 387-464 MHz and 779-928 MHz ranges.
 Please take into account that jamming even ISM frequency may be illegal in your country !

+---

-Used Arduino Pro Micro board ( ATMEGA32U4 chip ) must support 3.3Volt VCC and 3.3V TTL logic because this is required by CC1101 board, otherwise you will fry CC1101 chip.
+Arduino Pro Micro board ( ATMEGA32U4 chip ) must support 3.3Volt VCC and 3.3V TTL logic because this is required by CC1101 board, otherwise you will fry CC1101 chip.
 Please follow this guide to setup your Arduino environment for Arduino Pro Micro board : https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all

 If you are having issues with uploading the code from Arduino IDE to the board, after pressing "Upload" in Arduino you have to immediatelly short GND+RST pins two times in few seconds.
 Then bootloader in Arduino Pro Micro will start (common issue) and upload will begin.